 Our forefathers used to say “He who visits Santiago but not Oviedo, visits the servant but not the master”.
 This route follows the path of the first known itinerary taken by Alfonso II in the 9th century to visit the newly discovered tomb of the Apostle Saint James.

-We leave behind Lugo, the oldest city in Galicia, founded by the Romans in the 1st century and which is always worth a visit, and we face the almost 20km that separate us from our destination San Román da Retorta, crossing forests and streams.
-Distance 19.5 km.
+We leave Lugo behind, the oldest city in Galicia, founded by the Romans in the 1st century and which is always worth a thorough visit, and we face the almost 26.5km that separate us from our destination.
+To Ponte de Ferreira. crossing forests and streams.
+Distance 26.5 km.

 We are facing a short walk (14km) following the old Roman road, but not by it free of difficulty where we reach levels of almost 700mts, which will give us the opportunity to enjoy beautiful landscapes we arrive to Casacamiño that receives us with its white rocks.
 Distance 14km.

 Stage that takes us through small villages and native forests to empty into Melide, we go up to the highest level found in Hospital (its name is due to the fact that there used to be a Hospital for pilgrims formerly run by the Order of Saint John of Malta Following the course of the Furelos river we arrive at Melide, the undisputed capital of the Octopus.
 Distance 20 km.

 Crossing Melide and its interesting medieval area, we begin our walk where we will find churches as impressive as the one of Santa María de Melide until arriving at Arzúa capital of Galician cheese.
 Distance 15km.

 We started from Arzúa not without having tasted its famous cheese and we begin a walk in which we cross beautiful forests and livestock farms until we reach Pedrouzo.
 Distance 19km.